praths71018/Hotel-Management-System/README.md

 1. **Singleton Pattern**:
    - **Used In**: Database Connection Manager
    - **Description**: Ensures a class has only one instance and provides a global point of access to it.
-For example, a MongoDB connection manager that ensures only one instance of the database connection is created.
+For example, a MongoDB connection manager that ensures only one instance of the database connection is used throughout the application.
    - **Code Example**:
      ```java
      public class MongoDBConnection {